-More user groups that require access to the Hive Metastore can be added to the comma-separated list as needed.
+If other user groups require access to the Hive Metastore, they can be added to the comma-separated list as needed.
+For example, setting this property to hive, hue blocks the Spark shell from accessing the metastore.

 Using Hue to Manage Sentry Permissions